alexmacarthur/wp-better-resource-hints/README.md

 * Fix bug causing preconnect links to have incorrectly formatted `href` values.
 * Fix typos in documentation.

+#### 1.1.3
+* Add fallback for cases when no assets are registered.
+* Clean up plugin code structure.
+* Switch from yarn to npm for JS package management.
+* Update preload polyfill for CSS preloading.
+* More intelligently load preload polyfill.

 ## Feedback
 You like it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.
 You hate it?
 [Email](mailto:alex@macarthur.me) or [tweet](http://www.twitter.com/amacarthur) me.